Master of Divinity (MDiv)

 Students must take a minimum of 50 per cent of their credits of study at PRTS (not counting language studies); this means, at least 47 credits must be completed on campus.
 The remainder of the coursework may be completed through a combination of: 1) transfer of credit, 2) distance education courses, or 3) independent studies (a maximum of 15 credits can be taken as independent studies).

-A total of 106 credit hours (including language credits) must be completed with a minimum 2.3 grade average (C+) for the completion of the MDiv program.
+A total of 94 credit hours (106 including the 12 language credits) must be completed with a minimum 2.3 grade average (C+) for the completion of the MDiv program.
 Should a student already possess knowledge of Greek and/or Hebrew, the number of credits may be reduced upon successful completion of a language placement exam.
 All credit hours for the MDiv must be completed within eight (8) years of matriculation; any exception must be approved by the president and academic dean.

 Master of Divinity - 106 credits